 Such circumstances may include, but are not limited to, impaired vision, hearing, mobility or a specific learning disability such as dyslexia, dysgraphia or expressive dysphasia.

 Response to this notice will allow U.Va. to prepare for your arrival and aid in meeting your educational needs.
 Information submitted will be treated confidentially and shared only with those who need to know.
 In order to receive accommodations or exemption from policies stated here and in the Undergraduate Record, students with any diagnosed impairments must have notified the University in a timely manner.

 [*Section 504, REHABILITATION ACT OF 1973, Code of Federal Regulations: Title 34, Part 104 (34 CFR 104), Nondiscrimination on the Basis of Handicap in Programs and Activities Receiving or Benefiting from Federal Financial Assistance.]

-Therefore a student experiencing exceptional difficulty in a foreign language class should:
+Therefore a student experiencing exceptional difficulty in a world language class should:

-Consult immediately with the appropriate Foreign Language Coordinator or foreign language's office
+Consult immediately with the appropriate World Language Coordinator or world language's office

 Contact the Student Disability Access Center in person at the Elson Student Health Center or via telephone at (434) 243-5180.

 Present either a prior diagnosis or discuss testing to be undertaken.
 The Center will determine if previous diagnoses were made according to acceptable standards and within three years of admission to the University.